-(URL for Graphic) None.
+(URL for Graphic)

+None.

+DISTRIBUTION: NODIS

-DISTRIBUTION: NODIS This Document Is Uncontrolled When Printed.
-Check the NASA Online Directives Information System (NODIS) Library to Verify that this is the correct version before use: http://nodis3.gsfc.nasa.gov
+This document does not bind the public, except as authorized by law or as incorporated into a contract.
+This document is uncontrolled when printed.
+Check the NASA Online Directives Information System (NODIS) Library to verify that this is the correct version before use: https://nodis3.gsfc.nasa.gov.